 - What: Create (e.g. draw/dress up as) your people and write one question you’d like to ask them and what their answers might be!

-Ask the students to work in groups and think of questions they would like to ask the people on the pictures.
-Ask them to walk around the room writing their questions on the blank paper below the pictures/names.
+Ask the students to work in groups and think of questions they would like to ask the pictures.
+Then, ask them to walk around the room, writing their questions on the blank paper below the pictures/names.
 (Note: students don’t need to write a question for each person – just the ones that interest them.)

-Aim: The aim of this stage is to encourage students to brainstorm people to help them prepare for the project.
+Aim: This stage aims to encourage students to brainstorm people to help them prepare for the project.

 Put the students into their project groups.
 If you are doing this online, put them into breakout rooms of 3 or 4 students.

 Ask the students to make a list of ten people who they admire.
 These people can be dead or alive, be people from stage 1, or by other people.
 Try to encourage an equal balance of male/female, dead /alive, local/international.

 Ask them to think about who would be friends and who would not get on.
 For example, Would Nelson Mandela be friends with